mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Test the page layout on the leading locally developed browser if available.
 * Test the page layout on mobile devices of major platforms.

-## Page activation
+## When can I see the localized page on the production server?

 Updated translations are pushed to the production server regularly throughout the day.

 * When a brand new page is available for localization, it won’t be enabled on production until it’s at least 80% complete.
-This means, after it reaches this threshold, the page will be on production in English and target language.
+This means, after it reaches this threshold, the page will be on production in English and target language in certain phase.
+Before the page is activated, rely on staging server for testing.
-* When an existing page receives updates with new strings, these new strings may or may not have fallback strings.
-For a page that is completely translated, depending on the rule set for the page, the update may appear once fully localized, or the update will be in English.
+* When an activated page receives updates with new strings, the strings will appear in English on production right away.
+Localized content will be pushed to production string by string soon after a sync is complete.
+* When an activated page receives updates with tagged new strings, this means, the switch to the updated content happens when tagged strings are fully localized.
+In some cases, there is a defined period of time frame to allow tagged strings to be fully localized.
+Test the updates on staging server.
 * An activated page falling far behind with multiple updates will create bad user experience.
-The page will risk being disabled but deactivation will be done manually.
+We might decide to disable it manually.
-* In some cases, a page receives a major update that require a complete rewrite of the template.
+* In some cases, a page receives a major update that requires a complete rewrite of the template.
 If this happens, the old template is kept online only for a defined period of time.
 When removed, it will cause the URL to redirect users to the English version if the intended localized version is not ready.

 ### Sync and update frequencies

 Updated translations are pushed to the production server regularly throughout the day.

-* Pontoon syncs every 20 minutes to the repository.
+* Pontoon syncs every 10 minutes to the repository.
 * GitHub update is pushed to production every 5 minutes.

 It is safe to say that it will take less than an hour to see your changes reflected on the production server.

 When a project has a firm deadline to meet, it will be communicated through the [dev-l10n-web mailing list](https://lists.mozilla.org/listinfo/dev-l10n-web).
 Be sure to sign up so you receive important community wide information on web related projects.
 You can also check out the deadline at page level in Pontoon.

-## Testing Fluent migration
+## Testing content migrated to Fluent

 This section focuses on review and test after a page is migrated to Fluent.